Superfat points and associated tensors: Abstract

 \section{Abstract}

-We study the 0-dimensional schemes supported at one point in $n$-space which are $m$-symmetric, i.e. they intersect any curves thru the point with length $m$.
-We show that the maximal length for such a scheme is $m^n$ ($m$-superfat points) and we study properties of such schemes, in particular for $n=2$.
-We also study varieties defined by such schemes on Veronese and Segre-veronese varieties.
+We consider 0-dimensional schemes supported at a single point in $n$-space that are $m$-symmetric, i.e. that intersect any smooth curve passing through the point with length $m$, and the ones among them that are maximal with respect to inclusion (called $m$-superfat points).
+We study properties of such schemes, in particular for $n=2$.
+We give a first application of the simplest such schemes, namely 2-superfat points in the plane, by studying varieties defined by them on Veronese and Segre-Veronese varieties and the (symmetric or partially symmetric) tensors they parameterize.